About Us

 Price

-The Sacsayhuamán entrance is included in the Tourist Ticket.
+Admission to Sacsayhuamán is included in the Tourist Ticket.

-Getting to Sacsayhuaman is very simple, and offers different options:
+Getting to Sacsayhuamán is very easy, and it offers you different options:

-• On foot: The walk to Sacsayhuaman is short, approximately 30 to 40 minutes from the center of the city of Cusco.
-The route offers a view of the most representative streets of Cusco, plus you will climb stairs belonging to the Inca trail.
+• On foot: The walk to Sacsayhuamán takes approximately 30 to 40 minutes from downtown Cusco.
+Along the way, you will enjoy views of some of Cusco’s most representative streets, and you will also go up stairways that are part of the Inca trail.

-• By taxi: The taxi service is a very convenient option if you want to save energy for touring the entire archaeological complex.
-The journey will take approximately 10 minutes to the entrance of the archaeological park.
-Make sure to agree on a price before using the service.
+• By taxi: The ride takes approximately 10 minutes to the entrance of the archaeological park.
+Remember to agree on a price before using the taxi service.

-• Tourist bus: This option can be found in the city center, and not only allows you to visit Sacsayhuaman but also other nearby archaeological sites, such as Qenqo, Puca Pucara, and Tambomachay.
+• Tourist bus: You can find this option right in the city center, and it will allow you not only to visit Sacsayhuamán but also other nearby archaeological sites, such as Qenqo, Puca Pucara, and Tambomachay.

-• Guided tour: This is undoubtedly the best option.
-Most tours offered come with everything included, which enriches your visit because not only will you not have to worry about other services, but you will also have a guide who will explain more about this wonderful place.
+• Guided tour: You can choose the Cusco City Tour from Cuscoperu.com.
+It is a recommended tour for travelers who want to visit Sacsayhuamán and other nearby archaeological sites such as Qenqo, Puca Pucara, and Tambomachay in an accessible and safe way. [learn more here].
+Most tours offered come with everything included, which is very convenient for your visit, because you will not have to worry about other services, and you will have a guide who will explain more about the place.

-• Ride horses or bicycles across the Sacsayhuamán esplanade.
+• Riding horses or bicycles across the esplanade of Sacsayhuamán.

 Happy passengers